brendangregg/systemtap-lwtools/README.md

 ## See Also

-For SystemTap tools that use its full capabilities, see the examples in the SystemTap source under share/doc/systemtap/examples.
-These are likely to require kernel debuginfo.
+For SystemTap tools that use its full capabilities, see the [SystemTap examples](http://sourceware.org/systemtap/examples) page, particularly the "best examples" section, as well as the examples in the SystemTap source under share/doc/systemtap/examples.
+Most of these are likely to require kernel debuginfo.